Recovery from 2019-20 fires

 What was our response to the 2019-20 bushfires?

-NSW National Parks and Wildlife Service (NPWS) invested over 43,000 staff days to fighting 519 fires during the last bushfire season.
-Our specialist teams of remote area firefighters were instrumental in preventing many fires from becoming larger, as well as saving the only known grove of Wollemi pines, and the rare nightcap oak.
+During the 2019-20 bushfire season NSW National Parks and Wildlife Service (NPWS) invested over 43,000 staff days to fighting 519 fires.
+Our specialist teams of remote area firefighters prevented many fires from becoming larger, and saved the only known grove of Wollemi pines, and the rare nightcap oak.

-Immediate actions undertaken to protect wildlife and support the natural recovery process are outlined in the NSW Government’s Wildlife and Conservation Bushfire Recovery Immediate Response, released in January 2020.
+Immediate actions taken to protect wildlife and support the natural recovery process are outlined in the NSW Government’s Wildlife and Conservation Bushfire Recovery Immediate Response, released in January 2020.

-What are the current priorities for wildlife recovery on national parks?
+What are the current priorities for wildlife recovery in national parks?

 Feral animal control

-We're currently undertaking the largest feral animal control program in NPWS history, including large aerial baiting and shooting operations.
-This targets pigs, deer, goats, foxes and cats to protect threatened species and refuge areas.
+That’s why we’re currently carrying out the largest feral animal control program in NPWS history, including large aerial baiting and shooting operations.
+The program targets pigs, deer, goats, foxes and cats, and protects threatened species and refuge areas.

 Intensive weed control

-The NSW Government has committed an extra $22.9 million to increase hazard reduction activity, with a focus on reducing risk in and around homes, farms and community assets.
-An additional helicopter and 125 firefighters will boost our capacity to protect people, property and the environment from bushfires, including work to protect important unburnt refuge areas.
+An additional helicopter and 125 firefighters will boost our capacity to protect people, property and the environment from bushfires, as well as important unburnt refuge areas.

 Support to wildlife rehabilitators

-The NSW Government committed $1 million in emergency funding in November 2019 in response to the bushfires.
+In response to the bushfires, in November 2019 the NSW Government committed $1 million in emergency funding.
 This funding is in addition to the $4.05 million committed for wildlife rehabilitation under the NSW Government Koala Strategy, and the $1.47 million Wildlife Heroes Program that supports the state's dedicated army of volunteer wildlife rehabilitators.

-We’re working with wildlife rehabilitation groups across the state to help them meet the growing demands of rescuing more than 100,000 animals every year, and ensure they're well-prepared for future bushfires.
+We’re also working with wildlife rehabilitation groups across the state, helping them meet the growing demands of rescuing more than 100,000 animals every year and ensuring they're well-prepared for future bushfires.

-- Plan to protect and preserve bushfire affected biodiversity, 25 Feb 2021.
+- Plan to protect and preserve bushfire affected biodiversity

 - NPWS lights up for safer communities